slamice/wri/hipsters/first-draft/ch01 - outside.md

 What was popular possibly eons ago started to play again.
 We danced a few jigs and tried to steal a few dance moves from our surroundings.
 We shuffled left and right and looked around us.

+"Where's Renee?"

+"She couldn't make it tonight, she has mono."

+"Sorry to hear that."

+To me Mono sounded like teh most convenient disease to get yourslef out of anything.
+You sit in bed until you are awake.
+I've known a few people who claimed to have it then sat around all day.

 ---------